Data protection

 Value: 0aPf312HOS5Pboo2r..Bdeiuf…1.0.Bdeiuf.

-Purpose: This cookie is used for Facebook pixels to function properly.
+Purpose: This cookie is used to ensure that Facebook Pixel functions properly.

 Expiration date: after 3 months